sysprog21/vwifi/README.md

 ## Build

-Run `mak`e to build the kernel module:
+Run `make` to build the kernel module:
 ```shell
 make
 ```